What to visit in Hungary: must-see locations

 The tour of the city usually begins with Buda, the oldest part and which welcomes the residence of numerous kings and emperors.
 At present, it has become the most expensive area of the city where there are residential neighborhoods.
 It is necessary to start from the hill of the Castle from where it is possible to appreciate the splendid beauty of the whole city and the clear division of the two parts: Buda and Pest, separated by the mystical Danube.

-Entering the old port of Vienna, to the north, you can stroll through the streets around squares and streets to breathe the past history of the Austro-Hungarian Empire, as in Tancsis Mihály utca, Tárnok uca Uri utca, which are very beautiful.
-In the center of this district, in the Plaza de la Trinidad, the Church of San Matías, where several emperors of Hungary such as Sissi and Francisco José, among others, were crowned.
+Entering the old port of Vienna, to the north, you can stroll through the streets around squares and streets to breathe the past history of the Austro-Hungarian Empire, as in Táncsics Mihály utca, Tárnok utca, and Úri utca, which are very beautiful.
+In the center of this district, in Trinity Square (Szentháromság tér), stands the Church of San Matías, where several monarchs such as Sissi and Franz Joseph I were crowned.

 Church of San Matías in Budapest

-In front of the imposing standing church is Pescador Bat.
-Built at the end of the 19th century by Frigyes Schulek, this place looks like it was taken from a storybook.
+In front of the church is the Fisherman’s Bastion (Halászbástya).
+Built at the end of the 19th century by Frigyes Schulek, this lookout looks like it was taken from a storybook.
 Its seven towers celebrate the seven Magyar tribes that founded Hungary in 896.
-It’s really a beautiful view of the Danube, the Parliament and the dome of St. Stephen, and if it’s night, it’s even more beautiful.
+While the lower terraces are free, a ticket for the upper panoramas costs approximately 1,700 HUF in 2026.
+It offers a spectacular view of the Danube, the Parliament, and St. Stephen’s Basilica, especially at night.

-Nearby is the Hilton Budapest hotel, a modern building, in contrast to the ruins of a 13th-century abbey and a 16th-century Jesuit school, integrated into the structure of the building.
-Enjoy the summer terrace from two to take a refreshing drink.
+Nearby is the Hilton Budapest hotel, a modern building that integrates the ruins of a 13th-century Dominican abbey and a 16th-century Jesuit school into its structure.
+You can enjoy the summer terrace for a refreshing drink with a historic view.

 Castle in Buda, Budapest, Hungary